Frequently Asked Questions

 6. How can I get involved with NightShift?

 There are many ways for you to support the ministry, including volunteering.
-Here are some ideas.
-Or visit our Supporters page to see what other people in the community are doing.
-If you’d like to find out if NightShift could be a match for you, come along to an Information Night!
+Here are some ideas for groups.
+Or visit our supporters page [ coming soon! ] to see what other people in the community are doing.
+If you’d like to find out if NightShift could be a match for you, join us at a Welcome Night!